 Volume 6 Issue 2 Fall-Winter 2019

-The following article is a compilation of excerpts transcribed by Madison Monroe from Up In Your Business with Kerry McCoy, FlagandBanner.com’s radio show.
+The following article is a compilation of excerpts from an interview with Anita Davis on Up In Your Business with Kerry McCoy, FlagandBanner.com’s radio show, transcribed by Madison Monroe .

 was born in 1946 and grew up in Murfreesboro, Arkansas.
 By the time I was twelve, it was the 50s.
 We had three pharmacies and three grocery stores in the town.
 By the 60s, a Dairy Queen, a Five-and-Dime and an auto dealership had joined them.
 You could walk everywhere.
 My mother was quite a fashionista and loved to shop.
 I was an only child and inevitably got dragged along after her.
 I was getting a little training in what neighborhoods could be.
 After college, I moved to Nashville, Arkansas and opened a small store on Main Street there.
 Because of my store’s location, I attended a Main Street conference in Seattle, Washington.
 It was there I was introduced to the concept of ‘placemaking.’